|

 fact that the Father had forsaken Him while He was on the Cross.

-However, this passage is a quotation from Psalm 22.
+However, this Bible quote above in Matthew is a quotation from the Old

 Jesus was not just reciting this passage.
 He was